-Boyagian’s CD recording with Centaur Records, featuring Italian pianist Antonio Pompa-Baldi and the Ohio Philharmonic Orchestra, was “full of muscle and fire where it counts.”
+Recently appointed leader of Suburban Symphony, a robust community orchestra in its 64th year, 2018-2019 marks Maestro Boyagian’s inaugural season with the organization.
+His repertoire this year embraces symphonic works by Dvorak, Rachmaninoff, Tchaikovsky, Resphigi and Mahler, and initiates a “Beethoven Cycle” where all of Beethoven’s symphonies will be performed in the next few seasons.
+As Music Director of the Ohio Philharmonic, he received accolades for his compact disc recording with Centaur Records, featuring Italian pianist Antonio Pompa-Baldi: “full of muscle and fire where it counts.”
 (The Plain Dealer) Performing selections of Edvard Grieg, “the soloist and conductor Boyagian maintained such close contact that the score unfolded with seamless vibrancy.”
 (Donald Rosenberg, The Plain Dealer)

-Born and raised in Bologna, Italy, Maestro Boyagian is the proud son of internationally renowned Metropolitan Opera Verdi Baritone Garbis Boyagian, who inspired his innate passion for opera.
-He arrived in the U.S. in 2000 to pursue his musical studies in piano and conducting.
-He holds music degrees from the Cleveland Institute of Music and California State University Northridge, and diplomas from Accademia Musicale Chigiana in Siena, Italy, and the Conservatorio “G.B.
-Martini” in Bologna, Italy.
-In recognition of his talent, Maestro Boyagian was named “one of 10 most successful Italians in the U.S.” by the Italy-America Chamber of Commerce in New York City, and is a “Most Distinguished Artist” Grant Recipient from the Community Partnership for Arts and Culture in Cleveland, Ohio.
+Born and raised in Bologna, Italy, Maestro Boyagian is the proud son of internationally renowned Metropolitan Opera Verdi Baritone, the late Garbis Boyagian, who inspired his son’s innate passion for opera and appreciation for vocal artists.
+In 2000 Boyagain came to the USA to further his musical studies, after receiving diplomas from Accademia Musicale Chigiana in Siena, Italy, and Conservatorio “G.I.
+Martini” in Bologna, Italy; and he holds degrees from the Cleveland Institute of Music and California State University, Northridge.
+In recognition of his burgeoning talent, Boyagian was named “one of 10 most successful Italians in the U.S.” by the Italy-America Chamber of Commerce in New York City, and is a “Most Distinguished Artist” Grant Recipient from the Community Partnership for Arts and Culture in Cleveland, Ohio.